 1. Breville Smart Oven Pro

-• Element IQ technology distributes heat intelligently across 5 quartz elements
+- Element IQ distributes heat intelligently across 5 quartz elements for unmatched temperature precision

-• Interior oven light for monitoring without opening the door
+- Interior oven light allows food monitoring without opening the door and losing heat

 2. Cuisinart Chef’s Convection Mini Oven

-• Glass door can get quite hot during extended use
+- The glass door can get uncomfortably hot during extended cooking sessions — use caution

 3. Black+Decker Crisp ‘N Bake Air Fry Toaster Compact Oven